CollinHovey/my-shiny-entries/README.md

 # My Shiny Entries

-A web application designed for shiny hunting pokémon lovers to store thier progress and show off their best.
+A web application designed for shiny hunting pokémon lovers to store their progress and show off their best.

 # Why I Built This